Shared Governance in Nursing: 5 Best Practices for Facilities

 2. Let Frontline Nurses Take the Wheel

 As a nurse leader, it’s important to actively attend council meetings without taking control.
-While you can help facilitate these meetings, it’s important to let your nurses take the wheel in discussing recommendations that you can then take to the management level.
-This will ensure that your nurses feel empowered to communicate their needs without feeling overshadowed by your presence.
+While you can help facilitate these meetings, it’s important to let your nurses take the wheel in deciding which shared governance project ideas to prioritize.
+This will ensure that your nurses feel empowered to make meaningful impacts on quality improvement and communicate their needs without feeling overshadowed by your presence.

 3. Incentivize Ongoing Participation

 One issue that contributes to poor shared governance is a lack of buy-in from nurses.
 After working 12-hour shifts, it can be difficult for nurses to feel motivated to participate in council meetings.
 Additionally, it’s common for nursing councils to lose steam over time.
-To help prevent this, apply these shared governance in nursing example strategies to incentivize ongoing participation:
+To avoid these motivation-based barriers to shared governance in nursing, consider using one of the example strategies below.

 • Schedule meetings on weekends, evenings, or during off-shift days.